Have you seen these unique signs?

 What is the Abbotsford-Sumas Aquifer Stakeholder Group?

 The Abbotsford-Sumas Aquifer Stakeholder Group (ASASG) was formed to help find local solutions to protect this valuable drinking water resource.
-The ASASG meets quarterly and has representatives from federal, provincial and local government agencies including the City of Sumas, various agricultural and industry groups, and from local residents.
-It is tasked with developing a groundwater management strategy for this valuable natural resource.
-For more information on the ASASG please contact the Community Sustainabilitiy Division of the City's Development Services Department.
+The ASASG was tasked with developing a groundwater management strategy for this valuable natural resource.
+The ASASG is on hiatus until the City has determined its role in groundwater management and the next steps in fulfilling that role.

 Where can I get more information on groundwater in general?